ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualizing-quantities.md

 birds.head()
 ```

-This data is a mix of text and numbers
+This data is a mix of text and numbers.
 Let's start by plotting some of the numeric data using a basic line plot.
 Suppose you wanted a view of the maximum wingspan for these interesting birds.

 ```{code-cell}
 wingspan = birds['MaxWingspan']